 COSMIAC has an extensive background in the areas of RF and satellite communications.
 The Center has two separate satellite ground stations.

-The first is an amateur frequency ground station utilizing the VHF and UHF frequency bands.
-The average nanosatellite in Low Earth Orbit has around four passes a day for 10 minutes each pass.
+The first is an amateur frequency ground station utilizing the UHF frequency bands.
+The average nano-satellite in Low Earth Orbit has around four passes a day for 10 minutes each pass.
 The COSMIAC amateur station is designed to recognize the arrival of a satellite.
 It then tracks the satellite and communicates with it during the pass.
-COSMIAC is currently working with Montana State University to assist them with data collection.
+COSMIAC is currently utilizing this station to support the AFRL SHARC

 The second communications system is the Mobile CubeSat Command and Control (MC3) system.
 The MC3 is a Naval Postgraduate School organized system to provide communications support for military CubeSat missions.
 MC3 currently functions in the UHF frequency bands but research is ongoing to develop a unified S-Band capability.

 New research is also ongoing for systems such as Iridium and Globalstar.
 These commercial satellite systems provide an excellent alternative for nanosatellite development and operations.